vaquarkhan/microservices-recipes-a-free-gitbook/chapters/10-asynchronous-messaging-patterns.md

 In biological systems, the liver filters toxins from the bloodstream to prevent organ failure.
 In distributed architecture, the Dead Letter Queue (DLQ) serves this exact function.
 A "Poison Message" (or Poison Pill) is a payload that cannot be processed successfully, regardless of how many times it is retried.
 This could be due to malformed JSON, a schema mismatch (e.g., a string where an integer is expected), or a logical edge case (e.g., a transaction referencing a deleted user).

 If a messaging system lacks a mechanism to isolate and remove these messages, they trigger an **Infinite Retry Loop**.
 The consumer picks up the message, fails, returns it to the queue, and picks it up again immediately.
-This consumes compute resources, blocks other messages (specifically in FIFO queues where ordering is strict), and pollutes logs with error tracesóeffectively creating a self-inflicted Denial of Service (DoS) attack.
+This consumes compute resources, blocks other messages (specifically in FIFO queues where ordering is strict), and pollutes logs with error tracesùeffectively creating a self-inflicted Denial of Service (DoS) attack.

 ### 10.2.1 The Redrive Policy and MaxReceiveCount